vinta/awesome-python/README.md

 # Services

-Online tools to simplify development.
+Online tools and APIs to simplify development.

 ## Cloud Continuous Integration
 * [Travis CI.com](https://travis-ci.com) - Take care of running your tests and deploying your private apps.